MirisanRavindran/MirisanRavindran/README.md

     ],
     currentFocus:
       "Our current focus is participating in the RoboMaster University Series (RMU), a global competition.
-We aim to build advanced and intelligent robots, focusing on control algorithms, computer vision",
+We aim to build advanced and intelligent robots, focusing on control algorithms, computer vision", },
-    connect:
-      "I'm open to collaboration, discussion, and sharing insights with fellow robotics enthusiasts.
-Let's innovate together and transform the world with robotics!", },
 };